thelittlewonder/aksh-backend/gameplan.md

 * Show agriculture lands in this panchayat.
   - Show agriculture lands in this panchayat

-* Show roads in this panchayat.

 * Where shall I build new roads?
   - Where can I create new roads with 5 crore budget?

 * Show schools within 5 km.
   - How many schools are there in 5 km range

-* Nearest school to a settlement.

-* Where should I open a school?

-* How far is the nearest national highway?

 ----